Skip to main content

 What We Do

-Access DOJ collaborates with DOJ components to make their programs, resources, and services more accessible, effective, and efficient.
+Access DOJ collaborates with DOJ components to make their programs, resources, and services easy, effective, and efficient.
 We do so through three main areas of work:

 • High-Impact Projects: We annually conduct high-impact projects in partnership with Justice Department components, providing intensive planning, research and design support.